qbleuse/AWS-SAMUEL/Documentation/Walkthrough/FindSession.md

 The only method used to get the currently running game sessions is [search_game_sessions](https://boto3.amazonaws.com/v1/documentation/api/latest/reference/services/gamelift/client/search_game_sessions.html).

-There is a few functions you can use to get back this data, but the advantage of search_game_sessions, is that it can filter out game sessions depending on parameters.
+There is a few functions you can use to get back game session data, but the advantage of search_game_sessions, is that it can filter out game sessions depending on parameters.
 It is outside our scope, but you could replace the request to a POST request and give data to filter out wanted game sessions out of the active ones.
 The only filter expression used here to picture this feature is the fact we will only respond with game sessions that are yet to be full (simply put, with player sessions yet to be created).